-Fermilab requires large amounts of non-contact cooling water that is circulated through various surface water bodies to dissipate heat.
-Fermilab's site-specific NPDES permit authorizes the treatment of the Industrial Cooling Water system (ICW) and the discharge of commingled cooling water and storm water runoff to surface waters through outfalls to Kress, Indian and Ferry Creeks.
-The outfalls are points that designate the location at which cooling water becomes Waters of the State.
+Fermilab requires large amounts of non-contact cooling water that is circulated through various surface water bodies designed to dissipate heat.
+Fermilab's site-specific NPDES permit authorizes the treatment of ICW and the discharge of commingled cooling water and storm water runoff through outfalls into Kress, Indian and Ferry Creeks.
+The outfalls designate the location at which point Fermilab's surface water system becomes Waters of the State.

-A Storm Water Pollution Prevention Plan required by this NPDES permit covers storm water discharges into cooling waters from designated Solid Waste Management Units (SWMUs), industrial activity areas, and services support areas.
+A Storm Water Pollution Prevention Plan is required by the site-specific NPDES permit.
+It addresses storm water discharges associated with Resource and Recovery Act Solid Waste Management Units (SWMUs), certain industrial activity areas and services support areas.
 (Also see Section 7.12 National Pollutant Discharge Elimination System.)
 An inspection report was completed in March and filed with the IEPA.

-In 2018, Fermilab contracted a state-licensed applicator to treat a limited number of ponds with aquatic herbicide to minimize plant growth.
-Additionally, an ongoing zebra mussel infestation occurring in the ICW system infrastructure was managed using a continuous feed of sodium hypochlorite solution at the Casey's Pond pumphouse.
+In 2019, Fermilab contracted with a state-licensed pesticide applicator to treat a limited number of ponds with aquatic herbicide to minimize plant growth.
+Additionally, an ongoing zebra mussel infestation occurring in the ICW system infrastructure was managed by using a continuous feed of sodium hypochlorite solution at the Casey's Pond pumphouse.